 Adding Potential Amenities to Create a "Public Square"

-A green space like the Village Green can be made more vibrant with the addition of various amenities that make being there comfortable and interesting, such as food kiosks, coffee trucks, cafés, carousels, playgrounds, interactive sculptures, gazebos, bandshells, outdoor seating areas, and more.
+A green space like the Village Green can be made more vibrant with the addition of various amenities that make being there comfortable and pleasant, such as seating, food kiosks, coffee trucks, cafés, carousels, playgrounds, interactive sculptures, gazebos, bandshells, and more.
 Below are some examples from around the world that can take a Green from simple green space to a thriving community hub.

 Holland, Vienna, Paris, and Moscow